VulpusMaximus/Treecapitator/README.md

-# TreecapitatorSpigot
+# Treecapitator
- A Spigot plugin allowing players to fell trees in one go with an axe, based off the Forge mod.
+ A Spigot plugin allowing players to fell trees in one go with an axe, based off of the Forge mod.

 ## Usage
 When a player with the `treecapitator.fell` permission breaks a log with an axe, the plugin will also break all other logs upwards and outwards.